 - Education challenges – registering the kids in a new school.

 - Relationships (family and friends) – Saying goodbye is never easy.

 Urgh – the list is endless.
 It’s overwhelming.
 It makes me anxious just thinking about it.

 One thing I won’t be focusing on at all is ‘how to get a visa’ or ‘how to get a work permit’ because that is not a factor we need to consider.
 In my experience of moving countries four times since I was 19, immigration rules change so drastically and frequently that it’s never wise to rely on information other than that which comes from the actual decision-making body.

 Leaving is going to be hard.
 Starting again is going to be even harder.

 Whilst I am only 36 years old, I’m tired now.
 I’ve been moving for over 12 years.
 Twelve.
 Years!
 That excludes my first move to the UK back in 2000!

-This move to the UK needs to be the last one we make until the girls have left home.
+This move from South Africa to the UK needs to be the last one we make until the girls have left home.
 They need to settle down, put down their own roots, and feel like the place they are in is their forever home.